malramsay64/phd-thesis/01_Introduction/Computational_Methods.md

 to replicate your research as part of a 20 minute presentation.
-Additionally jupyter notebooks are becoming part of the research outputs for papers, in particular the LIGO discovery included the accompanying notebook so that anyone can replicate their analysis.
+Additionally jupyter notebooks are becoming part of the research outputs for papers, in particular the LIGO discovery[@cite] included an accompanying notebook so that anyone can replicate their analysis.
 The adoption of Jupyter notebooks within a research environment is so prolific that it has even been picked up by mainstream media,